boldport/boldport-club-community/README.md

 In future, there could be more automated ways of contributing:

 * harvesting tweets, instagram posts
-* mirror posts to the #to-share slack channel
+* mirror posts from the #to-share slack channel

 ### Ideas on: How the site is used